mahmoudesmail/tu-wien-data-science-summaries/ml - machine learning 184.702/exam prep.md

 | 7        | a   | n   | k   | +     |
 | 8        | a   | t   | s   | -     |

+- a) F1
+- b) F2
+- c) F3

 answer:

 ---

 **question**: Suppose that you would apply Naive Bayes algorithm (without using Laplace correction) in the dataset to predict the class of the last instances based on the first seven training instances.
-Which class would be predicted for this instance? a) - b) + c) + OR -
+Which class would be predicted for this instance?

 | Instance | F1  | F2  | F3  | Class |
 | -------- | --- | --- | --- | ----- |